dmbaturin/iproute2-cheatsheet/site/index.md

 <h3 id="ip-tunnel-add-gretap">Create an L2 GRE tunnel device</h3>

-Static GRE tunnels are tradionally used for encapsulating IPv4 or IPv6 packets, but the [RFC](https://tools.ietf.org/html/rfc2784) does not limit GRE payloads to L3 protocol packets.
+Static GRE tunnels are traditionally used for encapsulating IPv4 or IPv6 packets, but the [RFC](https://tools.ietf.org/html/rfc2784) does not limit GRE payloads to L3 protocol packets.
 It's possible to encapsulate anything, including Ethernet frames.

-However, in Linux, the `gre` encapsulation refers specifically to L3 devices, while for an L2 device capable of transmitting Ethernet frames you need to use `gretap`.
+However, in Linux, the `gre` encapsulation refers specifically to L3 devices, while for an L2 device capable of transmitting Ethernet frames, you need to use the `gretap` encapsulation.

 ```
 # L2 GRE over IPv4